Translation and translation revision by lawyer-linguists

 When it comes to automated translation, it should be noted that, as the third decade of the 21st century has begun to unfold, the ongoing evolution of machine automatically generated translation may be utilized as a first draft in almost every field (excluding the field of literature but including the field of law).

-Keywords: Artificial Intelligence, Natural Language Processing, Statistical Language Modeling as well as Self-Learning Algorithms, Neural Machine Translation, and, lately: Large Language Models together with Reinforcement Learning from Human Feedback, albeit, when to use which for legal translation?
+Keywords: Artificial Intelligence, Natural Language Processing, Statistical Language Modeling as well as Self-Learning Algorithms, Neural Machine Translation, and, lately: Large Language Models, albeit, when to use which for legal translation?

 As a result of the development, the translator's profession profile will not disappear but will be streamlined.
 Only the real experts in their specialist field will remain (lawyer-linguists in the legal field for example).
 In the foreseeable future, conventional translation as we have known it up to now will be replaced by mere revision (editing and proofreading), commonly known as 'post-editing machine translation' by a professional editor, an experienced reviser in the capacity of a so-called post-editor.